-- Monmouth University scientists and students have begun a study on the linkage between rainfall and microbial pollution at surfing beaches in New Jersey including Asbury Park, Deal and Long Branch.
+- Monmouth University scientists and students are conducting a study on the linkage between rainfall and microbial pollution at surfing beaches in New Jersey including Asbury Park, Deal and Long Branch.

 - The UCI is the project lead in a study of sediment contamination levels in New York Harbor and its tributaries.

 - The UCI maintains the Mid-Atlantic Coastal Acidification Network website and is helping the organization develop a region-wide acidification monitoring plan through our work on the Mid-Atlantic Ocean Data Portal.